How to make a starter

 Day 1

-Mix 50g water + 50g flour in a bowl, stir well, scrape down the sides of the bowl and mix it all in, it will be nicely thick, and loosely cover it, allowing a slight opening in the lid to attract the natural wild yeast in the air.
+Mix 50g water + 50g flour in a bowl, stir well, scrape down the sides of the jar and mix it all in, it will be nicely thick, and loosely cover it, allowing gasses to escape.

 Day 2

-Add 30g flour + 30g water, stir well, scraping down the sides of the bowl again to mix it all in, loosely cover the bowl and leave on the counter again, as above.
+Add 30g flour + 30g water, stir well, scraping down the sides of the bowl again to mix it all in, loosely cover again and leave on the counter, as above.

 You may have some bubbles already; the mixture may already be very glutinous & bouncy once fed.